 September—Begin thinking about theme(s) that connect your ideas, and what sort of new essay/project you would like to create; speak with potential advisors

-October— Learn more about the process during an open meeting held in early October; submit your Honors Dossier proposal
+— Learn more about the process during an open meeting held on Wednesday, September 26, 2018; submit your Honors Dossier proposal

 November—After your proposal is approved, you should meet with your advisor to discuss your research plan for the Winter Study term.